-Organizations use Tableau for data transformation, create visualizations, and share them as dashboards and reports for real-time analysis.
-There are different tools in Tableau used to perform specific tasks.
-One such tool that’ll be discussed in this blog is the Tableau Server.
-So, below are the topics we’ll be covering in this blog:
+Organizations use Tableau for data transformation, creating visualizations, and sharing them as dashboards and reports for real-time analysis.
+In Tableau, different tools are used to perform specific tasks.
+One such tool that will be discussed in this blog is Tableau Server.

-It’s an online platform that allows you to host and manage Tableau data sources, workbooks, reports, and dashboards created on Tableau Desktop.
-You can access the Server from a web browser to create new workspaces, publish reports, dashboards, and share them with other users.
+Tableau Server is an online platform that allows you to host and manage Tableau data sources, workbooks, reports, and dashboards created on Tableau Desktop.
+You can access Tableau Server from a web browser to create new workspaces, publish reports and dashboards, and share them with other users.

-While sharing the content, permissions can be given to each user that restricts them from editing, applying filters, and sharing it further.
-The user can create apps and add specific visuals to create live dashboards that can be accessed through smartphones and tablets.
+While sharing the content, permissions can be given to each user that restricts them from editing, applying different types of filters, and sharing it further.
+Users can create apps and add specific visuals to create live dashboards that can be accessed through smartphones and tablets.
 Moreover, you can collaborate with other designers and administrators to work together and create highly customized reports for a particular field.

-Watch this video for more information about the topic:
+Watch this video for more information on Tableau Server:

-Tableau provides several benefits to the organizations in their IT projects that include:
+Tableau Server provides the following benefits to organizations in their IT projects:

-Dashboards in Tableau are used to monitor the critical aspects of the dataset in order to improve the performance and sales of certain products.
-Tableau allows you to set the notifications for certain visualizations, which notifies you once the metrics have reached a certain level.
+Dashboards in Tableau Server are used to monitor the critical aspects of a dataset in order to improve the performance and sales of certain products.
+Tableau Server allows you to set the notifications for certain visualizations, which notify you once the metrics have reached a certain level.

-The interface provides you the ability to create custom views and see how a product or service performed over a period of time.
-Also, it allows other users or leaders to extract the information related to their department out of a workbook.
+The Tableau Server interface provides you with the ability to create custom views and see how a product or service has performed over a period of time.
+Tableau Server also allows other users or leaders to extract the information related to their departments out of a workbook.

-With such benefits, Tableau Server obliterates other Business Intelligence tools and made itself one of the best choices in modern industries.
+With such benefits, Tableau Server runs ahead of other BI tools and has made itself one of the best choices in modern industries.

-Check out the Tableau Interview questions if you’re preparing for a job interview.
+Check out Tableau Interview questions if you are preparing for a job interview.

 Tableau Server Architecture